Email this link to a friend.

 Cervical mucus is a jelly-like substance produced by tiny glands in the cervix called cervical crypts.
 It has a protective function and may prevent bacteria from getting into the uterine cavity.
 The mucus changes predictably and cyclically during the menstrual cycle.
-During the first half of the cycle before ovulation, when the hormone estrogen is produced in ever increasing amounts, the mucus made by the cervical glands becomes watery and copious.
+During the first half of the cycle before ovulation, when the hormone estrogen is produced in ever-increasing amounts, the mucus made by the cervical glands becomes watery and copious.
 Sperm can penetrate the watery mucus easily, and when intercourse takes place, they swim through it into the uterus.

-After ovulation the quality of the mucus changes because the corpus luteum of the ovary now starts to make the hormone progesterone.
+After ovulation, the quality of the mucus changes because the corpus luteum of the ovary now starts to make the hormone progesterone.
 Mucus produced under the influence of progesterone is thicker, stickier and its quantity is reduced.
 Sperm cannot swim through this mucus, and it forms a barrier to sperm entry into the uterine cavity.

-Even if intercourse occurs at the time the cervical mucus is at its most favourable, only about 1 in every 2000 sperm enter the mucus.
+Even if intercourse occurs at the time the cervical mucus is at its most favorable, only about 1 in every 2000 sperm enter the mucus.
 The rest of the sperm remain in the vagina, where they die, because of the acidic pH of the vagina.
 Those sperm that have entered the mucus can survive there for long periods - certainly for several days after intercourse.
 Once in the cervical mucus, they steadily swim upwards from it into the uterus over a period of 48 to 72 hours.
 Thus the cervical mucus acts as a sperm reservoir, to be banked on if intercourse does not take place at ovulation.
-This is why you don't need to have sex everyday in order to conceive!
+This is why you don't need to have sex every day in order to conceive!
 The cervical mucus also acts as a filter - and allows only the best sperm to swim through it into the uterus and up towards the egg present in the fallopian tube.

 Observing the mucus

 Mucus flows from the cervix down the walls of the vagina and can be observed when it reaches the vulva.
 You can learn to observe the changes in your mucus by becoming aware of the wet, lubricative feeling produced by the mucus, and by observing the mucus itself at the vulva.
-This is called the Billing (fertility awareness) method, and is very useful in allowing you to determine when you ovulate.
+This is called the Billing (fertility awareness) method and is very useful in allowing you to determine when you ovulate.

 You need to chart what the mucus looks like and feels like daily, from the day your bleeding stops.
 You will find the mucus present at your vaginal opening - the vulva.
-Remember, you do not need to feel inside the vagina; this will simply confuse the picture, because the vagina is always moist.
-It is the vulva which is the mucus (fertility) monitor.
+Remember, you do not need to feel inside the vagina; this will simply confuse the picture because the vagina is always moist.
+It is the vulva which is the mucus (fertility), monitor.

 In a typical 28 days menstrual cycle, at the end of bleeding, the sensation you experience is one of dryness and no mucus is seen or felt.
 In some women, there is some mucus, but it is thick, sticky, and scanty.
 This is the basic infertile pattern of dryness and lasts for two to three days.
 Once this is over, you may notice a feeling of moistness at the vulva and the mucus will change in appearance and feel.
-It becomes thinner, clearer, more profuse and stretchy, like raw egg white.
+It becomes thinner, clearer, more profuse, and stretchy, like raw egg white.
 This fertile-type mucus produces a slippery wet lubricative sensation at the vulva.
 The last day of this fertile-type mucus That is, the vulva feels lubricative) is called the peak of fertility, because it is the most fertile day of the cycle.
 You will know it is the last day only in retrospect; and after this, the important to realize that the peak day is not necessarily the day of the highest mucus formation; it is simply the last day that the mucus discharged has fertile characteristics.
 Ovulation usually occurs with 24 hours of the peak mucus signal.
 Therefore, these are the best days to have intercourse in order to maximize the chances of conception.

 Fig 1.
 Normal cervix